...

 Average Order Value

 Average Order Value (AOV) measures the average total of every order placed with a merchant over a defined period of time.
-This is one of the most important metrics that merchants should be aware of because it drives important business decisions such as pricing, advertising budget, and store display. such as advertising spend, store layout, and product pricing.
+This is one of the most important metrics that merchants should be aware of.
+Your AOV drives important business decisions.
+Your AOV helps you measure and pinpoint pricing, advertising budget, and store display. such as advertising spend, store layout, and product pricing.

 Customer Lifetime Value